 my role: ux design & ux research

-As a designer with creative background, I wanted to develop a platform not only with appealing interface but also with beneficial purpose at the same time.
-Therefore, I decided to reach out to my surgeon cousin, Dr. Leyla Khalilova, to get more insights on what is missing in her proctology field.
-After a long conversation we both decided to collaborate on an algorithm to help people find the right doctor to contact through their symptoms, as well as keep record of the symptoms they experience to minimize the time spent on a doctor consultation.
+As a designer with a creative background, I wanted to develop a platform with not only an appealing interface, but also with a beneficial purpose.
+Therefore, I decided to reach out to my surgeon cousin, Dr. Leyla Khalilova, to get more insight on what is missing in her proctology field.
+After a long conversation, we both decided to collaborate on an algorithm to help people find the right doctor to contact based on their symptoms.
+In addition, the app will keep a record of the symptoms in order to minimize the time spent on a doctor consultation.

 course & time:

 user experience design I

 mentor - Kevin Cook

 full path of the prototype

 AN ALGORYTHM TO LOCATE THE DIGESTIVE ISSUES AND A GUIDE TO FIND THE RIGHT TYPE OF DOCTOR

 In this platform, people with immediate or accumulated

 digestive symptoms will be able to help both themselves and doctors to locate the problem and guide with their right type of doctor in that field.